arrilot/laravel-widgets/README.md

 ## Widget groups (extra)

 In most cases Blade is a perfect tool fot setting the position and order of widgets.
-However in some cases you may find useful the approach with widget groups.
+However, in some cases you may find useful the approach with widget groups.
 Please check the following example:

 ```php